 Near clean fresh water, from the mountains to the coast

 River otters love fish.
 They also eat crabs, frogs, birds and rodents.
 As top predators in their ecosystems, river otters rely on a healthy food web.

-- Family grouping is a female and her pups; males are more solitary
+- Family grouping is a female and her pups; males sometimes live in bachelor groups

 - Often play by repeated touching, shoving and tobogganing down snow or mud slides